 Mike Wilmot – Chief Finance Officer

-Mike took up his role as CFO at NCG in September 2018, joining from Parkdean Resorts, where he was involved in acquisition projects, business growth strategies, and financing.
+Mike took up his role as CFO at NCG in September 2018, after 16 years experience at Parkdean Resorts, where he was Director of Finance involved in merger & acquisition transactions, business growth strategies, and financing.
 A Chartered Accountant for 20 years, he also brings experience from Big Four accounting firm PwC, where he worked on some of the North East’s largest audit accounts.

 Mike has overall responsibility for the financial management and reporting across NCG, as well as contributing to the overall strategic direction of the Group.
-Mike also leads the financial aspects of planning and budgeting, manages cash flow and ensures the accounting integrity of the Group is consistently maintained as well and leading on procurement and estates.
+Mike leads the financial aspects of planning and budgeting, manages cash flow and ensures the accounting integrity of the Group is consistently maintained as well and leading on procurement and estates.